Intellectual property in India

 Intellectual property in India refers to the patents, copyrights and other intangible assets in India.

+India's colonial history has significantly influenced its intellectual property (IP) laws.
+During British rule, India adopted several legal frameworks based on British laws, including those related to intellectual property.
+The first copyright law in India, for example, was the Copyright Act of 1847, which was essentially an extension of the British Copyright Act 1842.

+After gaining independence in 1947, India began to develop its own legal systems and policies, but the foundation laid during the colonial period continued to shape its approach to intellectual property.
+The Indian Patent Act of 1970 and the Copyright Act of 1957, for example, were influenced by earlier British laws but were modified to suit India's socio-economic needs and priorities.

+India's colonial history also influenced its approach to IP in terms of balancing the rights of creators with the needs of the public.
+The emphasis on access to knowledge and affordable medicines, for example, can be traced back to the colonial experience of dealing with monopolies and restrictive practices.

 Government Policy

 Indian government approved its first Intellectual Property Rights Policy in May 2016.

 Laws

 Copyrights

 The "Copyright Act, 1957" (as amended by the Copyright Amendment Act 2012) governs the subject of copyright law in India.
 The history of copyright law in India can be traced back to its colonial era under the British Empire.
 The Copyright Act, 1957 was the first post-independence copyright legislation in India and the law has been amended six times since 1957.
 The most recent amendment was in the year 2012, through the Copyright (Amendment) Act 2012.